groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Apple numbers represents Excel like Binary File Format.
-Such files can be created by Apple numbers application.
+Represents Apple Numbers (.numbers), which represents an Excel-like Binary File Format.
+Such files can be created by Apple Numbers application.
 Learn more about this file format [here][].

 [here]: https://fileinfo.com/extension/numbers